-Whooper Swans – Jason Vickers
+Whooper Swans – JV.

 This morning there were eighteen Whooper Swans on the Slurry Lagoon.
 Four Bearded Reedlings were seen in the Slurry Lagoon reed-bed, a Peregrine passed through and there were four Sand Martins by the railway bridge.
 PD.